aslan-ng/keepdelta/README.md

 There are two core methods corresponding to the creation and application of delta encodings:

 1. `create(old, new)`:
 The `create` function compares the `old` and `new` variables to generate `delta` that captures the differences between two data structures.
-It produces a compact delta containing only these differences, and its high human readability greatly aids debugging during development.
+It produces a compact data structure containing only these differences, and its high human readability greatly aids debugging during development.
 #### Example:
 ```python
 >>> import keepdelta as kd